mikkokotila/33/README.md

-## README FOR 33.sh
+## 33.sh
+# a simple script for exploring the unsolved
+# problem of 33 as a sum of three cubes.

-Watch this short video first:
+To get the background for the problem, watch this short video first:

 https://www.youtube.com/watch?v=wymmCdLdPvM

-It talks about the unsolved problem of 33.

-I'm interested in this problem for few reasons:
+I'm intersted in this problem because:

+- Nobody has been able to solve it
+- It seeems like a very hard problem
-- it gives a great way to learn about patterns in numbers
+- I learn about managing complexity
-- it gives a great way to learn about mathematical computing
+- I learn mathematical computing

-- nobody has solved it yet
+I'm also interested in the option that 33 should not be on the list of numbers that can be a sum of three cubes.
+And how to prove it.